-Despite this one negative evaluation, LENA became highly regarded by the Gehlen Organization as a political source.
-Within five months of Felfe's transfer to Headquarters, how-ever, LENA abruptly became a CE case.
-Through the NDPD Party Chairman, LENA had been introduced in January 1954 to a Soviet intelligence officer.
-After a flurry of meetings, he was formally recruited in early March and immediately assigned the task of creating a net of agents to produce information on the West German Foreign Office, the Chancellor's Office, and the Federal Press Office.
-The plan was grandiose: LENA was to be the "German net director," to recruit two principal agents and a sort of general political advisor and spotter, and several support agents, and to provide names of potential penetration agents.
+Despite this one negative evaluation, LENA became highly regarded by the Gehlen Organization as political source.
+Within five months of Felfe's transfer to headquarters, however, LENA abruptly became a CE case.
+Through the NDPD Party Chairman he had been introduced in January 1954 to a Soviet intelligence officer.
+After a flurry of meetings, he was formally recruited in early March and immediately assigned to the task of creating a net of agents to produce information on the West German Foreign Office, the Chancellor's Office, and the Federal Press Office.
+The plan was grandiose: LENA was to be the "German net director", to recruit two principal agents and a sort of general political advisor and spotter, and several support agents, and to provide names of potential penetration agenst.
 As a double-agent in contact with the Soviets, whose activities were directly to affect West German security, the LENA case now properly belonged to the CE Group of the Gehlen Organization.
-Felfe was made the Headquarters case officer.
-He directed LENA through a field case officer whom he met regularly each time the field hand-ler saw LENA.
+Felfe was made the headquarters case officer.
+He directed LENA through a field case officer whom he met regularly cach time the field handler saw LENA.
 Felfe met LENA personally only two or three times.
-There is no firm evidence that the field handler or any other Gehlen personnel besides Felfe who were connected with the LENA case were Soviet agents, although, since all analysis of this case insists that it was a KGB "set-up" from the beginning, one is strongly tempted to assume at least the presence of a helping hand in the Gehlen Headquarters to ensure that Felfe would be made the responsible case officer.
-The highly suspect Reile was Felfe's immediate superior at this time; perhaps he helped steer the case.
+There is no firm evidence that the field handler or any other Gchlen personnel besides Felfe who were connected with the LENA case were Soviet agents, although, since all analysis of this case insists that it was a KGB "set-up" from the beginning, one is strongly tempted to assume at least the presence of a helping hand in the Gehlen headquarters to ensure that FELFE would be made the rosponsible case officer.
+The highly suspect Reile was Felfe's immediate superior at this time; perhaps he helped steer the case or perhaps this was done from a higher echelon, as the LENA operation received a great deal of attention from the highest levels of the service.